Thoughts from an Assassin: The Journal of John Wilkes Booth

 Ford's Theatre Interior, view from stage right, with seating on the floor and two balconies, and the decorated presidential box just opposite.

-Ford's Theatre Interior, recreated to appear as it did on April 14, 1865.
+Ford's Theatre interior, recreated to appear as it did on April 14, 1865.

-Booth and his accomplice David Herold were assisted by a series of knowing, and unknowing, people as they fled deeper into what they presumed would be the safety and protection of the south.
-In the end, they would travel approximately 90 miles, trekking through Maryland, across the Potomac River, and finally into northern Virginia, with Federal troops constantly in close pursuit.
+John Wilkes Booth was on the run from authorities for 12 days after he murdered President Abraham Lincoln at Ford’s Theatre.
+Booth and his accomplice David Herold were assisted by a series of people, both knowingly and unknowingly, as they fled deeper into what they presumed would be the safety and protection of the South.
+In the end, they traveled approximately 90 miles, trekking through Maryland, across the Potomac River, and finally into Virginia, with Federal troops constantly in close pursuit.

 3/4 length portrait photo of John Wilkes Booth wearing a suit, tie, and heavy overcoat.
 The text on the photo matte reads "Wilkes Booth The Man that Shot Lincoln."

-John Wilkes Booth
+John Wilkes Booth, ca. 1860-1865.

 Library of Congress